Egypt FA confirm loss of Africa Cup of Nations trophy | Goal.com

 "The committee searched for the trophy, but then an employee told them that Ahmed Hassan, the former captain of the Egyptian national team, who won the cup three times in a row, has kept it," Shobeir added.

-Later, ex-Egypt midfielder Abdelghani confirmed in a press conference that the trophies had potentially been lost in a fire seven years ago.
+Later, ex-Egypt midfielder Abdelghani clarified in a press conference that the trophy had been lost in a fire seven years ago.

 "After the burning of the Football Association headquarters, some cups were lost, and the matter was investigated," the former FA member began, "including the Africa Cup of Nations that we retained.

-"Some said that the cup had been with Shawky Gharib, the former general coach of the Egypt national team, and some say it had been with Hassan, the former leader of the Pharaohs."
+"Some said that the cup had been with Shawky Gharib, the former general coach of the Egypt national team, and some say it had been with Hassan, the former captain of the Pharaohs."

-After learning of the loss of the trophy, Hassan took to social media to express his dismay at the loss.
+After learning of the trophy's disappearance, Hassan took to social media to express his dismay at the loss.

 "I told him that I had delivered it back in 2011, and he said to me: 'I wish you had not handed it over, as the cup is not at the association now.'"

 Egypt are the most successful country in the history of the Africa Cup of Nations, having won the trophy seven times since 1957.
-Their trio of consecutive successes between 2006 and 2010 is unprecedented.
+Their trio of consecutive successes between 2006 and 2010 is an unprecedented feat in the history of the African game.